Tianjin Metro: Line 5

 Line 5 runs from Beichenkejiyuanbei to Liqizhuangnan with 28 stations.
-The line is 36.1 km long with 28 stations.
+The line is 36.1 km long with 29 stations.
 On 22 October 2018, the section from Danhebeidao to Zhongyiyifuyuan (26 stations) became operational.
 On 31 January 2019, the line was extended one station to Beichenkejiyuanbei.
-On 7 December 2021, the line was extended one station to Liqizhuangnan.
-Line 5 and Line 6 forms a loop.
+On 7 December 2021, the line was extended one station to Liqizhuangnan, completing the 34.8 km long, 28.station first phase.
+On 28 September 2024, the line was again extended one station and 1.3 km to Jinghuadongdao.
+Line 5 and Line 6 form a loop.
 It is run by Tianjin Binhai Mass Transit Development Co., Ltd, which becomes a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
 Line 5's color is orange.